Achieve A Beautiful, Functioning Smile

 When Is It Necessary To Reline My Dentures?

 You’ll get a sense that your dentures aren’t fitting the same way they once did.
-This is because the gums and jaw change size and shape over time.
+This is because the gums and jaw change the size and shape over time.
 Relining your dentures refits them to the changing contours of your gums and jawbone.
 The artificial teeth remain in a reline, but the base of the denture is changed out.
 You can expect to reline your dentures every two to three years.

 How Long Do Dentures Last?